Trump is a man in search of a message on gun control

 Meanwhile, Republicans in deep red districts will face their own backlash if they show any signs of supporting moves that might limit gun ownership in some way.
 It would require Trump to sell any limits on gun ownership to their constituents — something he has yet to show any desire to do.

-“Gun control is going to be a tough issue because it pulls in so many other issues that conservative care about,” said Wilson.
-“It's not just guns, it's also the Constitution and in the case of things like red flag laws, the motion of government watch lists.”
+“Gun control is going to be a tough issue because it pulls in so many other issues that conservatives care about,” Wilson said.
+“It's not just guns.
+It's also the Constitution and, in the case of things like 'red flag' laws, the notion of government watch lists.”

-After starting off the month advocating for stricter background checks, telling reporters that even Senate Majority Leader Mitch McConnell was on board, Trump last week didn’t sound like a president trying to sell significant gun control legislation to his base.
+After starting off the month advocating for stricter background checks, telling reporters that even Senate Majority Leader Mitch McConnell, R-Ky., was on board, Trump last week didn’t sound like a president trying to sell significant gun control legislation to his base.

 Speaking at a campaign rally in New Hampshire on Thursday, the president spoke of areas that might hold solutions to gun violence — but did not mention expanding background checks, instead suggesting red flag laws and a greater focus on mental health.
 “It is not the gun that pulls the trigger — it is the person holding the gun,” he said.
 The crowd of supporters erupted in one of its biggest cheers of the night.